tlevine/overflows-ecohack3/readme.md

 ## Data sources

 ### Overflow statistic
-We received a book from a FOIA request.
+We received a book from a FOIL request.
 This book contains graphs of, among other things, sewer overflow incidents in New York City during the top 10 storms of 2011 for each of the 14 sewage treatment plants.